mkaskiris/AMLS_assignment20_21/README.md

 5. the labels.csv file should be of the same form as with the ones released with the assignment

 Note: need to put shape_predictor_68_face_landmarks.dat in folder a2 for the facial landmarks extraction to work.
 File is too big for github

+Ive put another model (Transfer learning, uncomment it if you cannot provide the .dat file for the landmarks